 Northport is one of the most beautiful areas in the world.
-Our family never plans to sell the family farm or leave the area.
+Our family never plans to leave the area.
 We also want to see Northport grow through tourism and local businesses.

 The Northport Project does not want to scare people away from visiting, moving, or living in the Northport area.
 We want to make it clear that visitors are in no danger of enjoying the many recreational activities our area has to offer; several studies have proven that annual recreational exposure to the area does not pose any health risks at all.